Program Details

 Objectives

-The objective of the Environmental Science major is to prepare students for a career in the field of environmental sciences.
-Students receiving this degree can either pursue graduate studies or enter the field of environmental science where jobs are available, for example, with private businesses, governmental agencies, and environmental non-profits and advocacy groups.
+The objective of the Environmental Science major is to prepare students for a career in environmental science, an applied discipline.
+Students receiving this degree can either pursue graduate studies or enter the field of environmental science in areas such as sustainability, environmental monitoring, consulting, business, law, governmental policy, environmental advocacy, etc.

-Laboratory courses are designed to maximize hands-on experience in collecting samples from various media, and using an array of equipment to characterize samples of soils, water, and air.
-Many of the environmental science courses include field trips to the adjacent Ballona Wetlands and Santa Monica Bay to demonstrate methods for collecting samples, and to study environmental conditions and resident biota.
-Internships with local environmental organizations and companies are an integral component of the program.
-The major requires that the student conduct a research project followed by presentation of results upon completion.
+Laboratory courses are designed to maximize hands-on experience in collecting samples from various media, and using an array of equipment to characterize soil, water, and air samples.
+Many of the environmental science courses include field trips to the adjacent Ballona Wetlands and/or Santa Monica Bay to demonstrate methods for collecting samples and to study the environmental conditions of our local ecosystems.

 B.S.
 Degree in Environmental Science